 When possible, we option property for development prior to acquisition.
 By optioning property, we are only subject to the loss of the cost of the option and predevelopment costs if we choose not to exercise the option (other than with respect to specific performance options discussed above).
 As a result, our commitment for major land acquisitions is reduced.
 The costs associated with optioned properties are included in "Land and land options held for future development or sale" on the Condensed Consolidated Balance Sheets.
-Also included in "Land and land options held for future development or sale" are amounts associated with inventory in mothballed communities.
+Also included in "Land and land options held for future development or sale" on the Condensed Consolidated Balance Sheets.
+Also included in "Land and land options held for future development or sale" in mothballed communities.
 We mothball (or stop development on) certain communities when we determine the current performance does not justify further investment at the time.
 That is, we believe we will generate higher returns if we decide against spending money to improve land today and save the raw land until such time as the markets improve or we determine to sell the property.
 As of January 31, 2019, we had mothballed land in 14 communities.
 The book value associated with these communities at January 31, 2019 was \$14.1 million, which was net of impairment charges recorded in prior periods of \$146.9 million.
 We continually review communities to determine if mothballing is appropriate.
 During the first quarter of fiscal 2019, we did not mothball any additional communities, but sold two previously mothballed communities, and we re-activated two previously mothballed communities.